What is Limited Liability Partnership (LLP)?

 Partner / Designated partner of LLP / proposed LLP, whose signatures are to be affixed on the e-forms has to obtain class 2 or class 3 Digital Signature Certificate (DSC) from any authorized certifying agency.

 Select name of proposed LLP and file Form-RUN for reservation of name.

-Once the name is reserved, fill up Form-Filip “Incorporation Document and Statement”.
+Once the name is reserved, fill the Form-Fillip “Incorporation Document and Statement”.

 Can firm, private company and unlisted public company convert into LLP?

 Yes, a firm, private company and unlisted public company can convert itself into LLP.
 Registrar of Companies shall issue certificate of registration after applying for above conversion.
-After such conversion all property of firm or company shall vest in LLP.
+After such conversion, all the property of the firm or company shall vest in LLP.